mesosphere/dcos-docs-site/pages/services/dcos-monitoring/0.2.1/install/index.md

 # Integration with DC/OS access controls

 The DC/OS Monitoring service may be run on DC/OS clusters in either permissive or strict mode.
-DC/OS access controls has to be used to restrict access to the DC/OS Monitoring service when running on [strict mode](https://docs.mesosphere.com/latest/security/ent/#security-modes) clusters.
+DC/OS access controls must be used to restrict access to the DC/OS Monitoring service when running on [strict mode](https://docs.mesosphere.com/latest/security/ent/#security-modes) clusters.
-This is done by configuring the DC/OS Monitoring service to authenticate itself using a certificate and only granting permissions needed by the service.
+Configure the DC/OS Monitoring service to authenticate itself using a certificate and to  only grant permissions needed by the service.

 ## Create a service account